 The group uses derivative financial instruments to hedge its exposure to foreign exchange and interest rate risks arising from operational, financing and investing activities, as well as market risk arising on cash-settled share-based compensation schemes and employee benefits.
 In accordance with its treasury policy, the group does not hold or issue derivative financial instruments for trading purposes.
 Subsequent to initial recognition, derivatives are measured at fair value.
-The method of recognising the resulting gain or loss depends on whether the derivative is designated as a hedging instrument, and if so the nature of the item being hedged.
-Where a derivative financial instrument is used to hedge the variability in cash flows that is attributable to a particular risk associated with a recognised asset or liability or a highly probable forecast transaction or the foreign currency risk in a firm commitment, the hedge is classified as a cash flow hedge.
+The method of recognising the resulting gain or loss depends on whether the derivative is designated as a hedging instrument and, if so, the nature of the item being hedged.
+Where a derivative financial instrument is used to hedge the variability in cash flows of the foreign exchange exposure of a recognised monetary asset or liability, hedge accounting may be applied.
+These derivatives are designated as cash flow hedges.